CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2020-03-27-How-to-remove-all-logging-information-in-spark-scala.md

 ---
 layout: post
 title: How to remove all logging information in scala spark
+description: 'How to remove all logging information in scala spark.'
 date: 2020-03-27
 categories: tech
 ---
 Create a folder named "log4j" in the root folder of your project (the one where build.sbt stays) and then create a file named "log4j.properties" with the following content: